Computer Generation of Disordered Networks with Targeted Structural Properties: Case study: reproducing biophotonic networks

-Figure~\ref{fig:ctn_nr_accepted_moves_beta} shows the significant effect of the bond bending constant $\beta$ on the number of accepted Monte Carlo moves when $T_\mathrm{max} \inl\gtrsim T_\mathrm{melt}$.
+Figure~\ref{fig:ctn_nr_accepted_moves_beta} shows the significant effect of the bond-bending constant $\beta$ on the number of accepted Monte Carlo moves when $T_\mathrm{max} \inl\gtrsim T_\mathrm{melt}$.
 At small values of $\beta \inl\lesssim 1$, the number of accepted moves exceeds $10^3$, whereas at higher $\beta$ values, only 10 to 100 moves are accepted.
-For small $\beta$ values, the generalized Keating strain energy (Equation~\eqref{eqn:keating_generalized}) is governed by the bond stretching term $E_r$, which represents a two-body interaction.
-The three-body interaction bond bending term $E_\theta$ can be neglected.
+For small $\beta$ values, the generalized Keating strain energy (Equation~\eqref{eqn:keating_generalized}) is governed by the bond-stretching term $E_r$, which represents a two-body interaction.
+The three-body interaction bond-bending term $E_\theta$ can be neglected.
 Having a two-body interaction govern the dynamics appears to increase the number of favorable Monte Carlo moves.
 Even bond chains that are strongly flexed after the bond switch can be accepted if the bond distances relax close to the equilibrium length (Figure~\ref{fig:bond_switch}).
 In summary, the temperature gradient has a minor influence on the melting behavior, while the maximal temperature and bending constant have a more significant influence on the network statistics.
 Therefore, we focus on the projection onto these two parameters.

 Figure~\ref{fig:ctn_bond_length_angle} illustrates the impact of the algorithm's input parameters $T_\mathrm{max}$ and $\beta$ on the bond length and angle statistics of the generated networks.
 Similar to the increase in isotropy with increasing $T_\mathrm{max}$ (Figure~\ref{fig:ctn_nr_accepted_moves_isotropy}b), the degree of disorder in the bond lengths, as measured by $\sigma_r$, generally increases with $T_\mathrm{max}$ (Figure~\ref{fig:ctn_bond_length_angle}a).
 Additionally, there is a strong positive correlation between $\beta$ and $\sigma_r$.
 As previously mentioned, the low values of $\sigma_r$ at small $\beta$ are due to the higher energy penalty for disorder in bond lengths compared to disorder in bond angles.
 Interestingly, for small values of $\beta \inl\lesssim 0.15$, $\sigma_r$ approaches 0, similar to the periodic \textbf{ctn} network.
 Counterintuitively, this low degree of disorder is achieved by performing a large number of Monte Carlo moves, as shown in Figure~\ref{fig:ctn_nr_accepted_moves_beta}.
 While the initially accepted moves appear to introduce defects into the crystalline system, resulting in higher $\sigma_r$ values, subsequent moves relax the strain of the defect states, reducing the degree of disorder.